Raiondesu/vuse-rx/docs/guide/index.md

 # What is vuse-rx?

-`vuse-rx` is a bridge library: it connects vue's reactive states and refs with rxjs observables and subjects in a way that enforces separation of concerns and drastically reduces the amount of boilerplate code.
+`vuse-rx` is a bridge library: it connects vue's reactive states and refs with RxJS observables and subjects in a way that enforces separation of concerns and drastically reduces the amount of boilerplate code.

-The goal of `vuse-rx` is simply to make using rxjs in Vue 3 easier.\
+The goal of `vuse-rx` is simply to make using RxJS in Vue 3 easier.\
 Thanks to the approach `vuse-rx` takes, it's very easy to structure reactive business logic while also separating it from views.\
 It elevates abstraction level above the manual creation of observables and subjects from events and callbacks, which allows to declaratively define the rules by which an application operates and simply use them as plain functions